 Figure 1.
-Scanning Electron Microscope (SEM) images of shark skin denticles taken from the flank along a central line from head to tail (left to right).
+Scanning electron microscope (SEM) images of shark skin denticles taken from the flank along a central line from head to tail (left to right).
 Denticles are oriented such that the flow direction is approximately from left to right.
 Note the riblet features protruding from the denticles of the Squalus acanthius and Lamna nasus species.
-Image adapted from Fletcher (2015).
+Reproduced with permission from Fletcher T M 2015.